NestJS Case Study

 That is the real-world state of dependency graphs in large JavaScript frameworks: most of the risk is not in packages the project controls directly.
 It lives in the toolchain, in test runners, in build utilities, and in packages that have not had a breaking-change-free upgrade path for years.

 For a developer running a pre-release check, the operationally relevant question is not "how many advisories are there?"
 It is "what do I do right now, and what do I park?"
-CVE Lite answers that question in under 30 seconds: one direct upgrade, one parent chain worth attempting, and an explicit separation of the structural remainder from the confident first-pass work.
+CVE Lite answers that question in under 30 seconds: one direct upgrade, one parent-chain upgrade worth attempting, and an explicit separation of the structural remainder from the confident first-pass work.

 That distinction matters especially in CI.
-A flat advisory count of 36 triggers pipeline gates and developer anxiety without telling anyone what to do.
-An ordered output with 1 validated direct fix, 1 parent upgrade, and a clear explanation of the transitive remainder gives a team enough to act on before shipping.
+A flat advisory count of 56 triggers pipeline gates and developer anxiety without telling anyone what to do.
+An ordered output with validated direct and parent-chain fixes, plus a clear explanation of the transitive remainder, gives a team enough to act on before shipping.

 Scan command